frozen nako lake, winters in spiti valley

 winter snow at chicham spiti valley

-A snowed out Chicham
+A snowed-out Chicham village.

-Here’s another tip: If you’re worried about finding accommodation, food and transport in the deserted cold desert of Spiti Valley during winters, you can rely on the frequent group tours organized by Trekatribe.
+Here’s another tip: If you’re worried about finding accommodation, food and transport in the deserted cold desert of Spiti Valley during winter, you can rely on the frequent group tours organized by Trekatribe.
 I have been working with them for over a year now and I trust them wholeheartedly to plan a cherishable trip come rain or shine!

 Liked it?
 Pin it!